grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Members.md

 ![Project settings](images/03-Team-Members/project-settings.png)

-To add new project members click on `Invite members` button.
+Click on the `Invite members` button to invite members to the current project

 ![Invite members under project settings](images/03-Team-Members/invite-new-members-project-settings.png)

-Here you can specify email addresses and the permission role you want to assign to your currently selected project.

-> `Role` field will only let you choose between **Read/Write** or **Read-Only**
-> access types, as this view operates under the context of the currently selected project.
-If you want to set a member as an admin please refer to [Members settings](/cloud/project-and-team-management/members/#members-settings) section.
+In this modal, you can:
+- Select existing organization members.
+- Enter one or multiple email addresses (supports a comma-separated list) to invite new members.
+- Select the member role in the selected project: [Read/Write](#readwrite) or [Read-Only](#read-only).